humdrum-tools/humdrum-documentation/tool/recode/index.md

 output string ` one two,` and (5) both the null token (.) and the non-numeric token (`r`) have been echoed in the input unchanged.

-Note that with the **-x** option, all of the non-numeric signifiers in ` **abc` spine would be suppressed in the output.
+Note that with the <span class="option">x</span> option, all of the non-numeric signifiers in ` **abc` spine would be suppressed in the output.
 The single non-numeric token (`r`) would be output as a null token.